2013–14 NHL season: Postponed games

 The Carolina Hurricanes-Buffalo Sabres game originally scheduled for January 7 was postponed due to the 2014 North American cold wave.
 It was rescheduled for February 25.

 The Philadelphia Flyers postponed their game against the Hurricanes from January 21 to 22 due to the city of Philadelphia declaring a snow emergency.
 This resulted in the Hurricanes postponing their match with the Ottawa Senators from January 24 to 25 due to a rule stating that a team cannot play games on three consecutive days.

-The Dallas Stars postponed their March 10 game versus the Columbus Blue Jackets after Dallas player Rich Peverley, who had a history of heart problems, collapsed while on the players' bench midway through the first period, with Columbus leading 1–0.
+The Dallas Stars's March 10 game versus the Columbus Blue Jackets was overshadowed after Dallas player Rich Peverley, who had a history of heart problems, collapsed while on the players' bench midway through the first period, with Columbus leading 1–0 from a goal credited to Nathan Horton and assists credited to Matt Calvert and James Wisniewski.
 The game was abandoned at that point.
 This game was rescheduled for April 9.
-The game ran for 60 minutes, with Columbus leading 1–0 to start the game with a goal credited to Nathan Horton and assists credited to Matt Calvert and James Wisniewski.
+The game ran for 60 minutes, with Columbus leading 1–0 to start the game with the goals and assists listed above.
 All other statistics were expunged.
 In the rescheduled game, the Blue Jackets won 3–1.
 This mirrors the actions taken by the league during a game between the Detroit Red Wings and Nashville Predators on November 21, 2005.